 The Engineering National Graduate Institutional Name Exchange (ENGINE) was founded on May 1, 2015 by the Herbert Wertheim College of Engineering at the University of Florida.
 ENGINE is a national consortium open to any U.S. institution offering bachelors of engineering degrees with interest in recruiting outstanding students for graduate school or other academic endeavors.
 Beginning May 2017, Master’s student data collection is an optional feature.
 New Ph.D. and Master’s engineering students are our next generation of leaders.
 The launch of the national consortium greatly aides in an effort to enhance and increase the volume, academic quality and diversity of more engineering graduate students and engineering leaders within the U.S.

 The goal of ENGINE is to house the largest active database of junior and senior undergraduate engineering students rich in academic quality and diversity for the purposes of recruitment by other U.S. institutions.
 All institutions providing a list of students in compliance with the Federal Education Rights and Privacy Act (FERPA) and adhering to the member institution participation agreement are eligible to receive access to the full database of student members.
 The vision is inclusive of all outstanding engineering students as no institutions are prohibited from participating.
 Many institutions have the desire to increase their number of high achieving students (cumulative undergraduate GPA), domestic students (U.S. Citizens, Permanent Residents), underrepresented minority students (Hispanic/Latino/Mexican/Puerto Rican American, Black/African American, Native American Indian) and female students.

 The inaugural season of ENGINE collected information from more than 11,500 engineering students from 56 institutions.
-Since then ENGINE has grown to include ~17,000 student records spanning 82 institutions.
-The 2019 ENGINE Database anticipates 80-90 member institutions and expands to India.
+Since then ENGINE has grown to include 17,000 student records spanning ~80 institutions.